Sydgren/laravel-heyloyalty/README.md

 * Check subscription status

 ## Installation
-In your `config/app.php` file, add this line to your list of service providers:
+In your `config/app.php` file, add this line to the list of providers:

 ```
 Hughwilly\HeyLoyalty\HeyLoyaltyProvider::class,
 ```

-In the same file, add this line to your list of facades:
+Optionally, you can add this line to the list of aliases:

 ```
 'HeyLoyalty' => Hughwilly\HeyLoyalty\Facades\HeyLoyalty::class